Quelich/AnalyzeSong/README.md

 # Welcome to AnalyzeSong
-It will be set up into a WPF Framework soo
+It will be set up into a WPF Framework soon